changhai-zhu/WebAPI/README.txt

 A Java Spring Boot MVC Project was created on Eclipse IDE.

-  1. It's a Plain Java 11 application -- structure & file names are all self-explanatory
+  1. It's a Java 11 application -- structure & file names are all self-explanatory

   2. Dataset - a plain input.txt in the root of application - please use this comma delimited format:
 07-20-2022, John, 120.00